dydxprotocol/v4-documentation/pages/governance/proposing_a_new_market.md

 - BinanceUS
 - Crypto.com

 Exchanges not included in the above list are not currently supported by the software.

+### Examples of markets with robust oracle sources
+Here is a [list](https://docs.google.com/spreadsheets/d/1zjkV9R7R_7KMItuzqzvKGwefSBRfE-ZNAx1LH55OcqY/edit#gid=1489690476) of a few markets and their oracle sources evaluated based on the methodology above.

 `exchange_config_json`